Release Planning

 Backlog

-The Backlog section lists all unassigned work items such as Stories and Defects that are not yet part of any release.
+The Backlog section lists all unassigned work items (stories and defects) that are not yet part of any release.
+You can browse, filter, or search for specific items using the Backlog Search feature.